ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/master-detail-custom-detail/index.md

 This pattern is similar to how refresh works for normal grid Cell Renderers.

-The example below shows how components can optionally refresh on updates.
+The example below shows how components can refresh on updates.
 The example refreshes the first row every one second.
-The `refresh()` method gets called on all Detail Cell Renderers after the transaction is applied.
-Only the first Detail Cell Renderer returns `false` so it is the only one that updates.
+The `refresh()` method gets called on the corresponding Detail Cell Renderer after the transaction is applied.
+The Detail Cell Renderer refresh method reads the latest call count from the params, and the last updated time is also changed.

-The creation time is printed to each Detail Cell Renderer so it can be noted when it was last created.

-In this simple example, it would be possible for the components to just update themselves and not rely on the grid destroying and re-creating the components.
-However the example is contrived to demonstrate returning `true` vs `false` from the refresh method.

 <grid-example title='Custom Detail with Refresh' name='custom-detail-with-refresh' type='generated' options='{ "enterprise": true, "exampleHeight": 545, "modules": ["clientside", "masterdetail", "menu", "columnpanel"] }'></grid-example>